WHAT IS EMPHYSEMA?

-Emphysema is a chronic lung condition in which the air sacs of the lungs are destroyed.
-When this happens, lungs lose some of their elasticity and are unable to empty completely.
-Emphysema can be caused by smoking or, in rare cases, it can be inherited.
-The earliest symptom of emphysema may be minor discomfort with breathing during exertion.
+Emphysema is a chronic lung condition in which the air sacs of the lungs are damaged.
+When this happens, the lungs lose some of their elasticity and are unable to empty completely, trapping air in the lungs and causing shortness of breath.

 Barnes-Jewish Hospital/Washington University School of Medicine is the largest, most comprehensive care provider for people with chronic obstructive pulmonary disease (COPD) in the region.

-The comprehensive treatment programs include the latest in medication therapy, along with extensive education in all aspects of the disease.
-Treatments usually include exercise, with the use of oxygen, if needed.
+Our comprehensive emphysema treatment programs include the latest in medication therapy, along with extensive education in all aspects of the disease.
+Additional treatments usually include exercise, with the use of oxygen if needed.

 A COPD rehabilitation program also is available - even for patients with severe disease - to help maintain lung function.

-The medical staff also will help plan treatment for patients traveling from a distance, who want to take their rehabilitation closer to home.
+Our medical staff also will help plan treatment for patients traveling from a distance, who want to take their rehabilitation closer to home.

 Surgical options include lung transplantation and lung volume reduction.
 The Washington University physicians at Barnes-Jewish Hospital have completed more than 1,000 lung transplants.
 The Center is one of the busiest transplant centers in the world, performing 55-60 lung transplants each year.
-Learn more about lung transplants
+Learn more about lung transplants.

 Washington University surgeons were the first to perform lung volume reduction surgery to treat COPD, and today they remain national leaders in this procedure.
 With more than 450 procedures performed, the practice is now accredited as a Center of Excellence by the Joint Commission.
 Lung volume reduction surgery essentially gives patients’ lungs more “breathing room.”
 During the procedure, portions of overly distended diseased lung (20-30 percent of each lung) are removed to allow more space for remaining lung to inflate.
-While not a cure for emphysema, the surgery does afford many patients the opportunity to lead healthier, more active lives.
-Learn more about lung volume reduction surgery
+While not a complete cure for emphysema, the surgery does afford many patients the opportunity to lead healthier, more active lives.
+Learn more about lung volume reduction surgery.